Birdshot (film): Release

 Birdshot was first screened at film festivals outside the Philippines before it was screened in the country.
 The film made its debut at the 2016 Tokyo International Film Festival and was screened in 14 other film festivals before it made its local debut at the 13th Cinemalaya Independent Film Festival in August of the following year.

-The film was also screened as one of the twelve official entries at the 2017 Pista ng Pelikulang Pilipino.
+The film was also screened as one of the twelve official entries at the 1st Pista ng Pelikulang Pilipino.

-Streaming service Netflix acquired the film and was released on the platform on March 26, 2018, to all available countries.
-Birdshot became the first Filipino produced film to be made available on Netflix Philippines.
-Another Philippine film, On the Job, was already made available on the North America service of the online platform.
+It was acquired by streaming service Netflix and released on the platform on March 26, 2018, in all available countries.
+Birdshot became the first Filipino-produced film to be made available on Netflix Philippines.

 Reception

-Film critic Richard Kuipers praised Birdshot in a review published in Variety describing the film as a "gripping combination of police procedural and coming-of-age drama".
-He paralleled the film's commentary to the 2009 Maguindanao massacre and remarked on Apostol's performance in particular as "impressive".
-Additional praise was also given by Kuiper to Teresa Barrozo's "haunting soundscapes".
+In a review for Variety, film critic Richard Kuipers described Birdshot as a “gripping combination of police procedural and coming-of-age drama”, and noted that its social commentary evokes the 2009 Maguindanao massacre.
+He also praised Apostol’s performance as “impressive” and highlighted Teresa Barrozo’s “haunting soundscapes”.

+Accolades

 The film won Best Picture in the Asian Future category at the 2016 Tokyo International Film Festival and was selected for the Ingmar Bergman International Debut Award at the Goteborg Film Festival.